caam37830/homework-0-template/README.md

 Print the first 30 Fibonacci numbers using both these functions.

 Which of these algorithms do you expect to be asymptotically faster?
 Why?
+Full aysmptotic analysis of `fibonacci_recursive` is not trivial, and you do not need to do it.
+Just give a high-level argument for which algorithm you expect to be asymptotically faster.

-## Problem 3 - Numpy Basics (15 points)
+## Problem 3 - Numpy Basics (20 points)

 We can re-write the Fibonacci recurrence using a matrix-vector product:
 ```